zjmorgan/garnet/README.md

 - Reciprocal space reconstruction for visualization and analysis
 - Order parameter tracking and event filtering

+Data processing will be based on Mantid and use a PyQt5 application.

 ### UB determination
 1. Load data
 2. Apply calibration